What matters to you.

 Virtual:

 Would you take a weekly injection for the rest of your life if it meant never worrying about weight again?
-Join this important conversation with our partners at Cambridge Forum looking beyond individual willpower to the systems that influence our eating habits.
+This important conversation looks beyond individual willpower to the systems that influence our eating habits.

 Boston Globe health and science writer Robert Weisman moderates a discussion with Marion Nestle, leading scholar of food politics; Trey Malone, agricultural economist; and Alexandra Brewis, a global health anthropologist.
-Together, they will help us explore what a healthier, more ethical food future might require.
+Together, they explore what a healthier, more ethical food future might require.

 Explore: